ClayJosn/killAV/README.md

 **In order to prevent abuse, I increased the size of the test file to about 70MB.
 This can only be used for testing.
 If you need a smaller version or more features, please contact me by telegram.**

-The test version can be found here [https://github.com/ClayJosn/killAV/releases/tag/AV]()

 ###### The following is a demonstration